17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 By entering this in-demand career, you could offer counselling and therapy to people struggling with depression, anxiety, and other chronic neurological conditions.
 You could also choose from a wide range of specialties, including child psychology, behavioural psychology, or cognitive psychology.

-- Highest-paying provinces and territories—Alberta, Nova Scotia, Quebec, and Ontario
+- Highest-paying provinces and territories—Saskatchewan, Alberta, and Quebec

 - Typical entry-level education—Master's or doctoral degree